jankner/meta-report/report.md

 computations called meta-repa.
 The library is based on the Haskell library repa.

-This masters's thesis has an unusual structure.
-The main content is a research article that was published in Haskell Symposium 2013, and was co-written with my supervisor Josef Svenningsson.
-The first chapters are devoted to explaining some basic concepts that will be used in the article.
-The article itself makes up appendix A.
+This master's thesis has an unusual structure.
+The main content is a research paper that was published in Haskell Symposium 2013, and was co-written with my supervisor Josef Svenningsson.
+The first two chapters are devoted to explaining some basic concepts that will be used in the paper.
+The third chapter describes some features of meta-repa that were not included in the paper.
+The paper itself makes up appendix A.

 ## Embedded Domain-Specific Languages